Onufriivka: Novorossiya Governorate and Yekaterinoslav Viceroyalty (1764—1802)

 As of 1774, Onufriivka was in state ownership, as evidenced by J. Gindelstaedt in his story about the journey of the Yelysavethrad province: from the Zybkoe settlement we drove 10 versts straight to N, to the Onokhreevka settlement, a state-owned village of 100 families; all inhabitants are Little Russians (Ukrainians) who came here from both sides of the Dnipro.
 There is a church in the village, lying on the northern side of the Omelnyk Keleberdiansky river, near the mouth of the Sukhyi Omelnyk.
 This church was named after St. Spyrydon as of 1776 and had 50 parish yards.

-Since Kremenchuk was the center of the Novorossiya Governorate, the lands around it were a tasty morsel for many noblemen.
+Since Kremenchuk was the center of the Novorossiya Governorate, the lands were sought after by many noblemen.
 Onufriivka was no exception.
 After 1776, it lost the status of the state-owned village and passed into the ownership of Captain Ivan I. Komburley (Konburley), who was a clerk of the Kremenchuk border customs in 1774-1775.
 The Ivano-Predtechanska Church was built at his expense, in which he was buried together with his wife Feodosia.